Jagriti268Git/YoutubeClone/README.md

 * JWT authentication for maintaining the login based authentication throughout the app

-* Bcrypt for storing password
+* Bcrypt for encrypted and hashed password

 * Update the API base URL if needed in your code (e.g., axios calls):